Recently Viewed:Waikiki Attractions Waikiki Attractions

 To learn more about Waikiki's history, take a stroll along the Waikiki Historic Trail, which highlights 23 historic sites, 19 of which are marked by Bronze surfboards with a wealth of historical information.

 The trail begins at the Royal Hawaiian Center in the heart of Waikiki.
 The Royal Grove here in historic Helumoa was once home to 10,000 coconut trees.
-The trail continues to the four Pohaku (Wizard Stones) off Kuhio Beach said to provide spiritual healing; King's Village, a shopping centre that was once the residence of King Kalakaua; and the Duke Kahanamoku statue which has become an enduring symbol of Waikiki.
+The trail continues to the four Pohaku (Wizard Stones) off of Kuhio Beach said to provide spiritual healing; King's Village, a shopping centre that was once the residence of King Kalakaua; and the Duke Kahanamoku statue which has become an enduring symbol of Waikiki.
 From Hawaiian artifacts on display in hotel lobbies to the weathered photos of Waikiki's surfing past in Duke's Canoe Club, an exploration of Waikiki's history will make your stay even richer.